Winter 2016 • • • • • volume I issue I • • • • • December 16, 2016

 Student Success Center a Valuable Asset to Students

 On September 26, 2016, the new Larry and Dee Dee Gianchetta Student Success Center officially opened its doors to students.
-The center offers a one-stop shop for all SoBA advising, career services, graduate programs, internships, and scholarships.
+The center offers a one-stop shop for all COB advising, career services, graduate programs, internships, and scholarships.
 In the first six weeks of operation, 1,670 students visited for undergraduate services and approximately 240 for graduate services.
 The center has been really valuable,; said MBA student John Seils.As a graduate student, it’s great to have all the resources there that I need.
 I've been able to get help with my upcoming course schedule, resume, and internship opportunities all in one place.”
 In the weeks since its opening, both graduate and undergraduate students have been taking full advantage of the new central location on the lower floor of the Gallagher Business Building, just behind Biz Buzz.
 “I don’t have to find my way around the third floor anymore.
-It’s much more convenient!” remarked another SoBA student.
+It’s much more convenient!” remarked another COB student.

 Dean Shook trades places with senior, Ed Hidalgo